Natural gas is the most common way to power a furnace.

 Before you start getting estimates for furnace installation, it’s important to understand the basic principles that affect the overall heating costs.

 We’ve also figured out that energy-efficiency is the most important specification.
-We’ll calculate how much better the 97 AFUE gas furnace is compared to 80 AFUE one.
+We’ll calculate how much better the 97 AFUE gas furnace is compared to the 80 AFUE one.

 Additionally, we’ll look at key features to look for when buying a new gas furnace.
 Most of them are designed to increase energy-efficiency and to stabilize the indoor temperature during the winter.